Martin Adolf Andersen

 Martin Adolf Andersen (17 January 1844 – 21 December 1927) was a Norwegian farmer and politician for the Liberal Party.

-He was elected to the Norwegian Parliament in 1889, representing the constituency of Kristians Amt (now Oppland).
+He was elected to the Norwegian Parliament in 1889, representing the constituency of Kristians Amt.
 He only served one term.

-He was also involved in local politics, serving as mayor of Østre Toten from 1878 to 1893.
+He was also involved in local politics, serving as mayor of Østre Toten Municipality from 1878 to 1893.
 He succeeded Hans Laurits Olsen Hammerstad and was succeeded by Peder Madsen Wang.